MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

      When you're finished, enter **Y** to accept the license agreement.

-3. To confirm that the update was successful, run the following commands to check the module version:
+3. To confirm that the update was successful, run the following commands to check the version information of the module that's installed:

    ```powershell
    Import-Module ExchangeOnlineManagement; Get-Module ExchangeOnlineManagement